shanebrown848/Create-S3-Buckets-with-Terraform/README.md

 ---

-## Project Overview
+## Overview

-This project demonstrates how to use **Terraform** to automate the creation and management of AWS infrastructure, specifically an **Amazon S3 bucket**.
-The goal was to gain hands-on experience with Infrastructure as Code (IaC) by defining, deploying, and managing cloud resources through configuration files rather than manual setup.
+This project demonstrates how to provision and manage AWS infrastructure using **Terraform**.
+The focus is on building and managing an **Amazon S3 bucket** using Infrastructure as Code (IaC), including authentication, planning, deployment, tagging, and object uploads.

-The project walks through the full Terraform workflow, from initialization and planning to applying changes and validating deployed resources.
-It also includes a project extension that uploads an object to the S3 bucket using Terraform.
+The project follows real-world DevOps practices and highlights Terraform’s full workflow from initialization to deployment.

 ---

-## Tools and Technologies

-**Services Used**
+## Tech Stack

+- Terraform
 - Amazon S3
-- Terraform
 - AWS CLI

-**Core Concepts**
-- Infrastructure as Code (IaC)
+- AWS IAM (Access Keys)
+- WSL (Kali Linux)

+---

+## Key Features

-- Terraform providers and resources
+- Automated S3 bucket creation using Terraform
-- Configuration blocks
+- Environment tagging (`Environment = "Dev"`)
+- Secure AWS authentication via AWS CLI
 - Terraform state management
-- Resource tagging
-- Command workflow: `init`, `plan`, `apply`
+- Uploaded and managed S3 objects via Terraform
+- Verified deployment through Terraform and AWS Console

 ---

-## What I Built

-- A fully managed S3 bucket created with Terraform
-- Environment tagging using `Environment = "Dev"`
-- AWS authentication using AWS CLI access keys
-- An uploaded S3 object managed by Terraform
-- Verified deployment through both Terraform output and AWS Console
+## Terraform Workflow

+1. **terraform init**
+   Initializes the project and installs provider plugins.

+2. **terraform plan**
+   Generates a preview of infrastructure changes.

+3. **terraform apply**
+   Provisions real AWS resources and manages state.

+This workflow ensures safe, predictable infrastructure changes.

 ---

-## Terraform Configuration Structure
+## Configuration Structure

-The Terraform configuration is organized using modular blocks:

 - **Provider Block**
-  Defines AWS as the cloud provider and establishes the environment context.
+  Defines AWS as the cloud provider.

 - **Resource Block**
-  Specifies the S3 bucket and its configuration, acting as the blueprint for the infrastructure.
+  Creates and configures the S3 bucket.

 - **Output Block**
-  Exposes useful information, such as the bucket name or ARN, after deployment.
+  Exposes useful deployment details.

-This structure improves readability, maintainability, and scalability while allowing changes to be made safely and independently.
+The modular structure improves readability, scalability, and maintainability.

 ---

-## Terraform Workflow
+## AWS Authentication

-1. **terraform init**
-   Initializes the project and installs required provider plugins.

-2. **terraform plan**
-   Previews infrastructure changes by comparing the desired state with the current environment.

-3. **terraform apply**
-   Executes the plan and provisions real AWS resources.

-Running these commands in sequence ensures safe, predictable deployments.
+During planning, Terraform returned:

+This was resolved by:
+- Installing AWS CLI
+- Generating AWS access keys
+- Configuring local credentials

+Terraform then authenticated successfully and deployed resources.

 ---

+## Extension: Uploading an S3 Object

+As an extension, the configuration was updated to upload an object to the S3 bucket.
+After updating `main.tf`, `terraform apply` was run again to reflect the change.

+Validation was performed by:
+- Reviewing Terraform apply output
+- Confirming the object in the AWS S3 console

+---

+## Project Reflection

+**Duration:** ~2 hours

+**Challenge:**
+Choosing between Windows PowerShell and WSL (Kali Linux).
+Both required testing and configuration.

+**Result:**
+Kali Linux was selected for a smoother Terraform workflow.

+**Outcome:**
+A fully automated, reproducible AWS deployment managed entirely through code.

+---

-## AWS Authentication
+## Takeaway

-During planning, I encountered the error:
+This project reinforced core DevOps and cloud engineering skills, including Infrastructure as Code, Terraform workflows, AWS authentication, and state-driven resource management.

+---